Nov

 Mortal peril: the unholy temptation of descriptive names

 My family and I walk by this tiny church on our way to the grocery store all the time.
-And while I’d always noticed the odd architecture of the place, it was only recently that I took a second look and was struck by the name.
+And while I’d always noticed the odd architecture of the place, advice it was only recently that I took a second look and was struck by the name.

 Cathedral2